isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Guava.md

 <section>
 	<h4>Sowing Seeds</h4>
 	<p>Seeds can be sown directly into pots or the ground.
 Because the plant eventually grows into a tree, it is easier to grow a few seedlings in separate pots before selecting the healthiest one to be grown in true ground.</p>
 	<p>The seedlings are generally resilient to most environmental factors but may be vulnerable to being eaten by snails or birds.
-Protect your young plants with a DIY cloche or netting.</p>
+Protect your young plants with a DIY <a href="/page-index/horticulture-techniques/cloches">cloche</a> or <a href="/page-index/hardscapes/netting">netting</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-	<p>Guava trees are steady growers but do benefit from being fed high potassium and phosphorus fertilisers to encourage flowering and thus fruiting.
-Regular pruning to promote airflow will keep the plant healthy and neat.</p>
+	<p>Guava trees are steady growers but do benefit from being fed high potassium and phosphorus <a href="/page-index/horticulture-techniques/fertilising">fertilisers</a> to encourage flowering and thus fruiting.
+Regular <a href="/page-index/horticulture-techniques/pruning/">pruning</a>
-	<p>The tree will need to be around 5 years old before it starts producing fruit if grown from seed.</p>
+	</p><p>The tree will need to be around 5 years old before it starts producing fruit if grown from seed.</p>
 	<br>
 </section>